 Kalanggaman island has always been part of my travel list, and I will not let this summer ends without visiting the island, so the travel buff made a quick travel plan.
 I invited random friends to go with me but due to circumstances beyond our control, only 4 of us confirmed and survived.
 My boyfriend Joemar who also has a serious case of wanderlust, his sister Joey, the blogger behind memorablelines.co, and my office mate Queenie.

-I anticipated that it might be hard for us to take a bus since it was holy week and a lot of people are going home to their respective provinces, we woke up very early to catch the 3am bus trip to Bogo.
+I anticipated that it might be hard for us to take a bus since it was a holy week and a lot of people are going home to their respective provinces, we woke up very early to catch the 3am bus trip to Bogo.
 Travel time is 2-3 hours.
 Meeting time with the other group was 7am but they arrived almost 9am.

 Joiner problem.=D But it’s okay at least we had enough time preparing our island necessities.

 After 2 hours of boat travel, this view made me happy.

 We pitched our tent, had our brunch, and took an afternoon stroll around the bare island.

 Apart from the white sandbar, the other side of the island has a natural rocky beach where you can do snorkeling.
 It has a handful of beautiful corals, fishes, sea urchins and other marine life.
 You can also request fresh seafoods if you like.

 Another way to end your day here is to watch the sunset.